uptonking/note4yaoo/docs-ag-grid-react.md

   - For this type of Hook you don't have to do anything special and the Hook should work as expected within ag-Grid, although it would often be easier to simply use a functional component in these cases (as there won't be any state to maintain).
 - Hooks with Lifecycle Methods
   - Filters, Cell Editors and Floating Filter Components are examples of components that have mandatory lifecycle methods.
-  - For these types of components you'll need to wrap your hook with `forwardRef` and then expose Grid related lifecycle methods `useImperativeHandle`
+  - For these types of components, you'll need to wrap your hook with `forwardRef` and then expose Grid related lifecycle methods `useImperativeHandle`
 - Rendering Null
   - If you don't want to output anything on render then return an empty string rather than `null` .
   - If you return `null` , then React simply won't render the component and the Grid is unable to determine if this is by design or an error.